General Questions | Questions on Ingredients | Questions on Certification & Screening

 How will certified products benefit from partnership?

 Certified products will be promoted by us in the media, social media and through our education, advocacy and outreach campaigns.
-Our mission is to change the kind of products that are being made, to consciously shift share to better, safer products and to help consumers, brands and retailers navigate the problem of so many chemicals and ingredients in the marketplace.
-Certified brands will enjoy being a part of all of our efforts to further our mission as well as being confident that their products have been third-party vetted in a rigorous, scientific process.
+Our mission is to change the kind of products that are being made, to consciously shift share to better, safer products and to help consumers, companies and retailers navigate the problem of so many chemicals and ingredients in the marketplace.
+Certified companies will enjoy being a part of all of our efforts to further our mission as well as being confident that their products have been third-party vetted in a rigorous, scientific process.